Leopard Orchid (Ansellia africana) Indoor Care, Propagation and Problems with Solutions

 Use tepid, chlorine-free water as Trash Basket Orchids are sensitive to chlorine and other chemicals dissolved in water.
 Avoid wetting the foliage as it can lead to fungal diseases.

-Leopard Orchids are more tolerant of dry soil conditions due to the presence of pseudobulbs and their thick leaves.
-Therefore, take care not to overwater it.
+Leopard Orchids are more tolerant of dry soil conditions than Lady Slippers Orchids (Paphiopedilum Orchids) due to the presence of pseudobulbs and their thick leaves.
+Therefore, take care not to overwater.

 Light Requirements

 If the natural lighting is not adequate, consider investing in a grow light to supplement it inorder to promote a lush growth.
-Check out these link to Amazon for full spectrum grow lights.
+Check out these full spectrum grow lights on Amazon.

 The normal leaf coloration in Leopard Orchid is yellowish-green.
 Dark-green leaves indicate that the orchid is not receiving enough light while yellow leaves indicate too much light.